SELGroup/SI2E/README.md

-# Effective Exploration Based on Structural Information Principles (SI2E)
+# Effective Exploration Based on Structural Information Principles

-This repository is dedicated to the implementations associated with our work on effective exploration using structural information principles.
+This repository is dedicated to the implementations associated with our work on effective exploration using structural information principles in NeurIPS 2024.

 ## Algorithm Implementations